GSA/idmanagement.gov/_fpki/tools/fpki_tools_graph.md

 Most CA certificates will also have an SIA extension with a URI to the CA certificates that have been issued **_by that CA_**.
 For example, you can find the SIA for COMMON at http://repo.fpki.gov/fcpca/caCertsIssuedByfcpcag2.p7c.

 - To use this SIA, retrieve the file (.p7c) using the link above and open it.
 - You will find a dozen or more certificates that are issued by COMMON (Root) to other intermediate or issuing CAs.
 - The SIA URIs from each of these certificates can then be retrieved to find the next set of signed certificates.

 ### Acknowledgment

-The FPKI Graph was built by using the same tools and code as the [Berkley ICSI SSL Notary](https://notary.icsi.berkeley.edu/trust-tree/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
+The FPKI Graph was built by using the same tools and code as the [Berkley ICSI SSL Notary](https://notary.icsi.berkeley.edu/trust-tree/){:target="_blank"}{:rel="noopener noreferrer"}.